 First things first – you don’t need to be a programmer.
 We do look for coders, but there are so many more skills involved in cyber security.
 Plus, if you do need coding skills, we’ll train you on the job.
-So, if you don’t know how to code yet, it’s open to you too.
-So what do you need, exactly?
+But what do you need, exactly?

-- UK nationals or dual nationals (subject to security clearance)
+- UK national or dual national status (subject to security clearance)